 Want to work with us?

 I am always interested in highly motivated students from diverse backgrounds, institutions, and disciplines!
-Please email me a brief introduction, a statement of research interests and experiences, and an unofficial transcript!
-My goal is to help you reach your career goals, so students interested in careers inside and outside of academia are encouraged to apply!
+Please email me a brief introduction, a statement of research interests and experiences, and an unofficial transcript.
+My goal is to help you reach your career goals, so students interested in careers inside and outside of academia are encouraged to apply.
+Our lab embraces diversity, equity, and inclusivity and promotes a healthy work-life balance.